-Shoulder replacement is not always the first option by the orthopedic surgeon - it will be done only if there is damage to the shoulder blade socket (the glenoid) together with the proximal humerus fracture.
+Shoulder replacement is not always the first option - it will be done only if there is damage to the shoulder blade socket (the glenoid) together with the proximal humerus fracture.

 Reverse Shoulder Replacement

-If the patient's rotator cuff tendons and/or has been damaged (partially torn or completely ruptured) with the proximal humerus fracture, then the shoulder surgeon may recommend a reverse shoulder replacement.
+If the patient's rotator cuff tendons have been damaged (partially torn or completely ruptured) with the proximal humerus fracture, then the shoulder surgeon may recommend a reverse shoulder replacement.